 And yet another article from NYTimes.com, Checking In From Home Leaves Entry for Hackers, interprets the report’s recommendations as:

 The report also suggests segregating crucial systems like in-store payment systems from the corporate network and making “two factor authentication”— a process by which employees must enter a second, one-time password in addition to their usual credentials — the status quo.

 While there appears to be a mass consensus that two-factor authentication should be the status quo, the technology continues to be misperceived and somewhat oversimplified by some writers.
 A one-time password (OTP)-based method of 2FA is not the only and most secure method, as I wrote about recently in Answer to OTP Bypass: Out-of-Band Two-Factor Authentication.

 The POS hacking methods and malware have been around for some time, and while they may vary in capabilities over time, the one constant remains - credential theft buys them access to retailer networks and credit card data, while two-factor authentication puts a hard stop to it.
-Find out more by reading our guides and case studies, or watch how-to videos and webinars in our Two-Factor Authentication Resources.
+Find out more by reading our guides and customer stories, or watch how-to videos and webinars in our Two-Factor Authentication Resources.